trufflesuite/trufflesuite.com/src/blog/introducing-ganache-7/index.md

 ...

-### 5. Mine blocks instantly, at interval, or on-demand
+### 5. Mine blocks instantly, at interval, or on demand

 Ganache allows you to configure how you want blocks to be mined during development; by default, blocks will be mined immediately upon receiving a transaction, but you can choose between the following options: